Our Hosts & Founders

 Pat has dark hair, lives on a boat and smiles a lot.
 He joined the Mudrooms board just before the start of Season 3, in the fall of 2013.
 He moved to Fairbanks where he received a degree in English Literature.
 Before earning his Master of Arts in Teaching in Sitka, Pat worked as a grill cook in Cold Foot, Alaska, one stop shy of Deadhorse on the North Slope.
 He spent two years teaching English in Hooper Bay and then went on to China, where he served two years as a Peace Corps volunteer.
 Pat is currently the Career and Technical Education teacher at Thunder Mountain High School, where he is dearly loved by his students.

-Steve SueWing grew up in Coeur d’ Alene, Idaho and Skagit Valley, Washington.
-After graduating from Western Washington University in the spring of 1999 he felt like life should have changed more.
-3 weeks later he was on the Matanuska bound for Haines and his first Alaska memories.
-Steve has resided in Southeast Alaska since 2000.
-Steve lived in Skagway for 8 years before moving to Juneau where he has lived for the last 6 years.
-Steve enjoys advocating for families and a stronger community, camping, flying, fishing, hiking, kayaking and volunteerism.
-He may consider himself a runner after he completes his 4th marathon this fall in Chicago.
-People are Steve’s assets and living a life of diverse experiences is his daily goal.
-He has a very supportive partner of 8 years and 2 sons he adores.
-Steve enjoys the company of all people and the sharing of our varied life experiences.
+Steve grew up in Coeur d’ Alene, Idaho and Skagit Valley, Washington.
+After graduating from Western Washington University in the spring of 1999 he was ready for a bigger adventure.
+Three weeks later he was on the MV Matanuska bound for Haines and his first Alaska memories.
+Steve lived in Skagway for eight years before moving to Juneau in 2008.
+Steve enjoys advocating for families and stronger communities and volunteers frequently throughout the community.
+He also enjoys camping, flying, fishing, hiking, kayaking, running, skiing, and loves to travel.
+Steve considers his diverse networks as one of his biggest life assets and strives to live a life full of diverse experiences.
+He has a very supportive partner and two sons he adores.
+Steve believes that stories are a primary way humans can connect.

 Kirsten was born in Anchorage, but grew up in Bellingham, Washington.
 To pay for graduate school, she drove tour buses in Juneau, AK overcoming her innate fear of driving.
 Years later, she found a year-round job and community in Juneau.
 Despite the rain, Kristen can be found mountain biking, running, kayaking, and hiking in the great outdoors of Juneau’s wilderness.